RamBeer6/RamBeer6/README.md

 My strengths 💪 are:
+- Coding in JS with React & Redux.
 - Problem-solving access based on algorithms and data structure.
 - Writing legible, clear and advanced code.
 - Always likes to study independently and always enrich the knowledge.